synkathairo/flan-t5-large-gradio/README.md

 ## To use other size models

 Modify lines 4-6, comment/uncomment to select a different model.
 Note that each model has different requirements for storage/RAM, the code as presently configured assumes sufficient RAM to load the entire model.

+Additional info on loading large models is on the [Hugging Face website](https://huggingface.co/blog/accelerate-large-models), see [also](https://huggingface.co/docs/accelerate/v0.11.0/en/big_modeling)